Sign up for Rigos

 4. Sample Test: The AICPA has a sample test on their website.
-This contains sample multiple-choice questions and a sample simulation for each of the new sections.
-Candidates are strongly advised to go online and take this exam at least once to become thoroughly familiar with the new format.
+This contains sample multiple-choice questions and a sample simulation for each of the sections.
+Candidates are strongly advised to go online and take this exam at least once to become thoroughly familiar with the format.

 B. Database of Information

 You will be given financial accounting, auditing, or taxation databases to complete the simulations.

 1. Included: The financial accounting database will include certain portions of the Financial Accounting Standard Board (FASB) Original Pronouncements and Current Text.
 The auditing database will include certain portions of the AICPA’s Statements on Auditing Standards (SAS).
 The taxation database will include certain portions of the federal tax code and Publication 230, but not the tax regulations.
 Additional items will be added.
 The databases given on the screen include all the research information that is necessary for completion of the case study simulations on the exam.